When your roof needs repair, you want to stop the problem before it gets worse.

 At this point, the water can only spill out onto your lawn, or start to seep into your home.
 Once a leak is inside a building, it can ruin insulation and wreak havoc on the structure’s integrity.

-You can spot a clogged gutter if you notice that water is not draining out of the gutter spout after a rainfall.
-You may also notice that the gutter is sagging, or leaves and natural debris is sticking up from the gutter itself.
+You can spot a clogged gutter if you notice that water is not draining out of the gutter spout after rainfall.
+You may also notice that the gutter is sagging, or leaves and natural debris are sticking up from the gutter itself.